webmessia-h/DNS-Proxy/README.md

 ## Benchmark

-Below is a benchmark result of the DNS proxy:
+Below is a benchmark result of the DNS proxy using `valgrind` and `dnsperf`:
 > [!IMPORTANT]
 > `NXDOMAIN` is a blacklisted response, can be configured to another response type